-129 Section 15 of the Merchant Shipping (Limitation of Shipowners Liability) Ordinance, unless an order has been made under that subsection 15(1).
+Cap 434, Section 15, unless an order has been made under Subsection 15(1).

-130 In May 2018, the Hong Kong Shipowners Association highlighted the fact that Hong Kong and the PRC should ratify the Hong Kong Convention for the Safe and Environmentally Recycling of Ships: www.seatrade-maritime.com/news/asia/hksoa-urges-ratification-of-hong-kong-convention-onship-recycling-as-soon-as-possible.html.
+In May 2018, the Hong Kong Shipowners Association highlighted the fact that Hong Kong and China should ratify the Hong Kong Convention for the Safe and Environmentally Recycling of Ships: www.seatrade-maritime.com/news/asia/hksoa-urges-ratification-of-hong-kong-convention-on-ship-recycling-as-soon-as-possible.html.

-131 Section 3(1) of Cap 434.
+Cap 434, Section 3(1).